Your car’s suspension system smooths out bumps in the road and provides traction by keeping the wheels on the ground.

 How Do You Inspect Car Suspension?

-How Long Does Your Car's Suspension Last?
+How Long Does the Suspension Last on a Car?

 This can depend on your driving habits and commitment to vehicle maintenance.